 It says it’s straight-friendly, but it’s mostly gay men who enjoy the videos and the dancers that provide the entertainment.
 Expect lots of lipsynching and a fun-loving crowd.

 Drinks and light meals are served at this café that’s a meeting point of artists and the LGBT community.
 Look for the menu of the day and enjoy it at the tables outside.

 A mostly gay, sometimes mixed crowd fills up this friendly gay bar that hosts different theme nights and drag shows.
 It's often one of the first stops early in the evening before hitting the dance clubs.

-For many local gay guys, Saturday nights are Glam nights, a fun club with a busy dancefloor and a patio for breaks and drinks in between.
+For many local gay men, Saturday nights are Glam nights.
+This is a fun club with a busy dancefloor and a patio for breaks and drinks in between.

 You may go just for the drinks and the music, but that’s not why everyone else is there.
 The private cabins and public cubicles attract older men, who also enjoy the movies offered.